Augustinas Voldemaras: Assassination attempt and fall from power

 Geležinis Vilkas and Voldemaras's more radical stance created friction with Smetona.
 As early as the beginning of 1929, Smetona was preparing to oust Voldemaras from the government.
 These initial plans were revised by an attempt on Voldemaras's life in May.

 On 6 May 1929, as Voldemaras, his wife, and some friends approached a theater in Kaunas, they were shot at from behind.
 At least seven shots were fired, killing Voldemaras's adjutant and injuring several others.
 Voldemaras and his wife escaped unharmed, but his nephew was seriously hurt.
 Three Lithuanian students, members of Aušrininkai, were accused of involvement in the assassination attempt, with one of them sentenced and executed.
 The outpouring of public and international support made it impossible for Smetona to dismiss Voldemaras, but pushed the latter to get even more involved with Geležinis Vilkas.

 On 19 September 1929, while attending a meeting of the League of Nations, Voldemaras was ousted by President Smetona after the cabinet resigned.
 Smetona installed his brother-in-law Juozas Tūbelis as prime minister.
 In 1930, Voldemaras was exiled to Plateliai and later to Zarasai, where he lived under police surveillance.
 It was from Zarasai that he was flown into Kaunas during an attempted coup against Smetona in June 1934.
 Several officers sympathetic to Voldemaras and associated with Geležinis Vilkas attempted to replace Smetona, but the coup did not have widespread support and was unsuccessful.
-Voldemaras was imprisoned for the next four years, receiving amnesty on condition he leave the country.
+Voldemaras was imprisoned for the next four years, receiving amnesty on the condition he leave the country.
 He chose France as his destination.